benshuailyu/benshuailyu.github.io/_people/WenchuanNie.md

 jobnext:
 ---

-Mr Nie joined our group as an undergraduate student in September 2023.
+Mr Nie joined our group first as an undergraduate in 2023 and then Master student in September 2024.